drovani/rovaninet-gridsome/posts/2015/2015-04-22-Vigil-Data-Solution-and-Initial-Projects.md

 > - Strong name protect the version lineage of an assembly.
 A strong name can ensure that no one is able to produce a subsequent version of your assembly.
 Application users are ensured that a version of the assembly they are loading come from the same publisher that created the version the application was built with.
 > - Strong named assemblies are signed with a digital signature.
 This protects the assembly from modification.
 Any tampering causes the verification process that occurs at assembly load time to fail.
 An exception is generated and the assembly is not loaded.
 >
-> &mdash;Why use strong named assemblies? answer by Kyle Rozendo
+> —Why use strong named assemblies? answer by Kyle Rozendo

 ### Code Contracts